ReinhardtGao/Experiment/README.md

-# Experiment
+# EXPERIMENT

-# This is just a project for Java learning.
+# THIS IS JUST A PROJECT FOR JAVA LEARNING.